nshantha/athenyx/README.md

 * **NameResolutionError: Failed to resolve 'backend' (UI)**: You are likely running the UI locally but `BACKEND_API_URL` in `.env` is set to `http://backend:8000` (for Docker).
 Change it to `http://localhost:8000` for local runs.
 * **Embedding Dimension Errors**: Ensure `EMBEDDING_DIMENSIONS` in `.env` matches the output dimension of your chosen embedding model.
 If you change models/dimensions, you may need to DROP the old vector index in Neo4j (`DROP INDEX code_chunk_embeddings`) before re-running ingestion.
 * **Rate Limit Errors (OpenAI)**: The embedding step may take time or fail if you process large repositories.
 Solutions: Add delays (`ingestion/processing/embedding.py`), filter input files (`ingestion/main.py`), request higher OpenAI limits, or switch to a local embedding model.
+* **Repository Not Showing After Adding**: The UI automatically refreshes after adding a repository, but you can manually refresh by clicking "Check Status" in the ingestion progress area.

 ## Project Structure (Brief)